Donor Profile

 North Africa and SSA: The German government's development approach across the African continent focuses on promoting economic development and the creation of jobs, digitalization, climate mitigation, and participation of women.

 In January 2023, the BMZ published its Africa Strategy, titled Shaping the future with Africa.
-It is an update of the previous government’s strategy Marshall Plan with Africa, published under Minister Gerd Müller in January 2017.
+It is an update of the Marshall Plan with Africa, which was published under former Development Minister Gerd Müller in January 2017.
 The updated strategy aims to supplement the development goals set by the AU and its member states, work together with African partners on the global transformation toward a decent and secure life for all in an intact environment, and to cooperate visibly and in solidarity with Africa in times of crisis.

 The strategy focuses on six thematic priorities:

-Latin America and Caribbean: The collaboration of the BMZ in Latin America and the Caribbean is largely focused on climate and environmental protection, as well as supporting just energy transitions.
+Latin America and Caribbean: The BMZ's work in Latin America and the Caribbean is largely focused on climate and environmental protection, as well as supporting just energy transitions.
 Indigenous communities and women thereby play a central role, in line with the BMZ’s feminist development policy.
-Columbia, Mexico, and Brazil and were the largest recipients of Germany’s ODA in the region in 2022.
-The BMZ published in June 2023 a position paper on Perspectives with Latin America and the Caribbean for working together for ecological change and social justice.
+Columbia, Mexico, and Brazil were the largest recipients of Germany’s ODA in the region in 2022.
+In June 202, the BMZ published a position paper titled Perspectives with Latin America and the Caribbean for working together for ecological change and social justice.

 Asia: Even though the SSA and MENA regions are priorities for the BMZ, Germany allocates the largest shares of its bilateral ODA to Asia.
 In Asia, the BMZ works mostly with regionally influential MICs including Indonesia, China, India, and Viet Nam.
 The BMZ’s work in these countries seeks to address global issues such as climate change by leveraging their large populations, economic strength, and wealth of resources such as tropical forests, biodiversity, and commodities.